Stimulus talks slow but continue: White House official - RFI

 Washington (AFP)

+With Covid-19 cases on the rise nationwide, the need for stimulus has taken on a new urgency, especially as many support programs have expired or are about to, including a moratorium on foreclosures and evictions as well as loans for small businesses, which threatens to spark a wave of bankruptcies and homelessness.

-"The talks have certainly slowed down, but they're not ending," economic adviser Larry Kudlow said on CNBC.
+"The talks have certainly slowed down, but they're not ending," White House economic adviser Larry Kudlow said Monday on CNBC.

-Whether it can be approved in the "lame duck" session before the new Congress is seated in January is unclear.
+Whether a measure can be approved in the "lame duck" session before the new Congress is seated in January is unclear.

 "We're close, but there are still important policy issues that separate us and our team believes there have to be more compromises on the House side for us to get there," Kudlow said.